AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/README.md

 ```
 Which give us the sample data input in this format: `{"sensorId": 6,"currentTemperature": 64,"status": "OK"}` One of the cool features around this AWS producer tool is the fact that we can scale on the flight the number of records we inster per second from 1 to 1k.
 This is wonderful to test how resiliant and scalable is our pipeline.

-#### Kinesis Data Stream Listener is the entry point into the AWS stack, initially I have configure this service with a very simple and basic operationality with a single shard.
+2. Kinesis Data Stream Listener is the entry point into the AWS stack, initially I have configure this service with a very simple and basic operationality with a single shard.
 1 shard will empower my entry listener point to process up to 1K records per second and read equialy a max of 2MB/sec and write 1MB/sec.
 If you on your escenario need to pilot a pipeline with greater than these features please increase the number of shards or read more about this [here](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html).

 3. Lambda functions

+* SnowflakeOrchestrator
+* SnowflakeUpsert

 4. S3 raw landing zone